Let's create a VPC environment with CloudFormation (Execution)

 # aws cloudformation create-stack \ ↑ Declare that you will use cloudformation with aws cloudformation Use create-stack to create a stack, or use delete-stack to delete it > --stack-name vpc \ ↑ stack-name [name] Set the name of the stack > --region ap-northeast-1 \ ↑ --region [region] Set the region where you want to create resources > --template-body file://./vpc.yml ↑ --template-body [file URL] Specify the URL of the template file

-In this way, you can create a VPC with a minimum number of commands.
+As you can see, you can create a VPC with minimal commands.

-If you want to change the values of the parameters you set previously, you can write it as follows.
+Additionally, if you want to change the values of the parameters you previously set, you can write it like this:

 # aws cloudformation create-stack \ > --stack-name vpc \ > --region ap-northeast-1 \ > --template-body file://./vpc.yml > --parameters \ > ParameterKey=ProjectCode,ParameterValue=test-beyondjapan \ > ParameterKey=VPCCider,ParameterValue="10.23.0.0/16" \ > ParameterKey=PublicSubnetCider,ParameterValue="10.23.0.0/24"